 Kailua Kona Hawaii, USA Travel Guide

 Kona International Airport (KOA) at Keāhole is the main airport for the west side of the Big Island.
 Its open-air design offers an immediate taste of Hawaii upon arrival.
 Main U.S..S.
-Carriers like Hawaiian Airlines, United Airlines, Delta Air Lines, American Airlines, Alaska Airlines, and Southwest Airlines all serve KOA.
+Carriers like Hawaiian Airlines, United Airlines, Delta Air Lines, Aa, Alaska Airlines, and Southwest Airlines all serve KOA.
 Direct flights are available from major West Coast U.S. Cities like Los Angeles, San Francisco, Seattle, Portland, and San Diego.
 Some direct flights also function from East Coast hubs like Chicago, Dallas, and Denver.

 Kona International Airport at Keāhole (KOA) is an open-air airport.
 Facilities include rental car counters, food concessions, gift shops, ATMs, and luggage claim areas.
-The airport is relatively small and easy to navigate compared to larger international hubs.
+The airport is relatively small and easy to navigate compared to bigger international hubs.

 Kailua-Kona functions as a tender port for cruise ships.
-Passengers are ferried from their ship to Kailua Pier in the heart of the local area via smaller tender boats.
+Passengers are ferried from the ship to Kailua Pier in the heart of the local area via smaller tender boats.
 This allows direct entry to the downtown area.

 No inter-island ferry services to the Big Island for general passenger transport.
 Inter-island travel is completed by air.

-There are no specific exit fees or taxes for departing from Kona International Airport (KOA) that you pay separately; airport taxes are typically included in your airfare.
+There are no specific exit fees or taxes for departing from Kona International Airport (KOA) that you pay separately; taxes at the airport are typically included in your airfare.
 For domestic flights, arrive no later THAN 1.5 to 2 hours before your scheduled departure.
 For inter-island flights, arrive 1 to 1.FIVE hours ahead of departure.
 TSA PreCheck is available at KOA.
 Lines can be long during peak travel times, so allow extra time for security screening.

 TSA PreCheck is available at KOA, often expediting the security screening process.
 Consider enrolling if you travel frequently.
 Clear is also available for members for even quicker identity verification.